News flash: The same writer who gave Dexter

 [Laughs] Okay!
 I think they may see some feathers.
 They may, indeed, see a few feathers.

-Check back for more exclusive interviews from The Twilight Saga: Eclipse this week!
+Check back for more exclusive interviews from The Twilight Saga: Eclipse

 Courtesy of Fearnet.com's Eclipse blog